Espoo: Inland waters

 There are over a hundred lakes and ponds in Espoo, of which 73 have an area of over a hectare.
 The lakes in Espoo were formed when the land slowly started rising after the continental ice sheet had thawed, and water started flowing into the crevices in the bedrock.
-The oldest lakes in Espoo are Kalatoin, Iso Majaslampi, Orajärvi and Pieni Majaslampi, all located over 80 metres above sea level.
+The oldest lakes in Espoo are Kalatoin, Iso Majaslampi, Orajärvi and Pieni Majaslampi, all located over 80 m above sea level.
 At that time, what is now the Baltic Sea was in a so-called Yoldia Sea phase, which had formed when the surface of the Baltic Ice Lake had lowered tens of metres in a short time.
 Nuuksio slowly expanded into part of the mainland and new lakes were formed when the sea level sank.
 Development stopped for about a millennium and a half when the ancient Baltic Sea changed into the Ancylus Lake.
-Its surface was originally about 60 metres above the current sea level.
-The Ancylus Lake formed into the salty Littorina Sea when the current Danish straits started opening up.
-The surface of the Littorina Sea was about 34 metres above the current sea level.
+Its surface was originally about 60 m above the current sea level.
+The Ancylus Lake formed into the salty Littorina Sea when the current Danish Straits started opening up.
+The surface of the Littorina Sea was about 34 m above the current sea level.
 At that time, almost all lakes in northern Espoo had been separated from the sea.
 Only the lake Nuuksion Pitkäjärvi remained as a narrow, fjord-like bay.
 The shore of the Littorina Sea remained at its place for a long time as upthrust slowed down.
 Rocky rims remain of the ancient sea shore on hills and cliffs.
 Nuuksion Pitkäjärvi only separated from the sea and became an inland lake about five millennia ago.
 About four millennia ago the land had risen so far that also Lake Bodom, Lippajärvi and other pools in central Espoo changed from shallow bays into lakes.